Translation of program texts

 The section names are abbreviations of the relevant program sections with a preceding capital I.

 The easiest way to create your own language file is to use an existing language file as a template and edit it.

-In the program item File/Options you have the option of exporting the program texts of the selected language to the clipboard.
+The File/Options menu allows you to export the program texts of the selected language to the clipboard.
 From there you can import them into a text editor with Ctrl V and edit them.

-Alternatively, you can of course also import the texts directly into a translation program or a corresponding online tool and have them translated into the desired language.
+Alternatively, you can import the texts directly into a translation program or a corresponding online tool and have them translated into the desired language.

 - Formal errors:

-- The prefix I in the sector identifier makes it relatively certain that it will not be changed during translation.
-It is still better to double-check.
-The same applies to the line format with the key number and the equal sign at the beginning of the line.
+- The prefix I in the section identifier makes it relatively certain that it will not be changed during translation.
+Still, it is better to double-check.
+The same goes for the line format with the key number and the equal sign at the beginning of each line.

 - Content errors:

 - When it comes to mathematical terms, automatic translation quickly reaches its limits.
 However, a native speaker can easily recognize and correct them.

 With the free translation assistant for MatheAss 9.0 (TA90.EXE)

 you can edit the texts section by section without losing the overview.